Professional Track Pre-Law

-What can I do with a certificate in Pre-Law?
+What can I do with the Pre-Law Pre-Professional track?

 Students who work with PSU's Pre-Law advisors go on to law school and careers as lawyers.
 Our students have been accepted into top law programs at schools like Lewis & Clark, University of Washington, and Willamette University.

 - PS 221 Introduction to Law and Legal Studies

 - PS 421 Supreme Court and American Politics

 - PS 422 Constitutional Law

 - PS 423 Civil Liberties